 Team Member Courses

-For team members, and are mandatory, before a candidate can be considered suitable to deploy on an AUSMAT mission.
+For team members, and is mandatory before a candidate can be considered suitable to deploy on an AUSMAT mission.

 Other mandatory requirements for each successful candidate include registration on the NCCTRC database, vaccine programme, medical and fitness checks, and ongoing training/exercises, foreign language classes etc. all coordinated by the NCCTRC.